PITTI UOMO 91 Recap

 Pitti Uomo 91 recap

-by Mikolaj Pawelczak (www.blueloafers.com)
+Mikolaj Pawelczak (www.blueloafers.com)

 Every edition Pitti Uomo, the most well known menswear trade fair in the world, is different.
 Different in a way you experience it and things you remember it for.
 You either come to Florence for the whole week of Italian holidays or have a strict focus on business side of things and spend two/three days effectively running from one meeting to the other.
 Our goal this time was to enjoy the time, see friends and try not to focus on any schedule.